 Spatial resilience: Resilience describes the capacity of a system to ‘spring back’ after being disturbed and maintain its functioning by absorbing or adapting to change.
 There is growing awareness that components of resilience differ in their spatial and temporal pattern and operate at different scales.
 However, pattern and scale are not well accounted for in resilience theory.
 In response, resilience theory was integrated with the spatio-temporal lens of landscape ecology to create the concept of spatial resilience.

 I use spatial resilience as a theoretical framework to investigate when and where context supports post-fire forest recovery.
 For example, my dissertation combines the framework with remote sensing data and field observations to understand how divergent burn patterns and post-fire climates support forest resilience at three recent fires in Wyoming.
-This project is funded by the NASA Pennsylvania Space Grant Consortium Graduate Fellowship and a National Geographic Early Career Grant.
+This project is funded by a NSF Doctoral Dissertation Improvement Award, National Geographic Early Career Grant, Joint Fire Science Program Graduate Research Innovation Award, and NASA Pennsylvania Space Grant Consortium Graduate Fellowship.

 Landscape ecology: Landscape ecology focuses on interactions between pattern and process across space and time.
 The discipline is rooted in theoretical concepts surrounding scale, organizational levels, and spatial heterogeneity.
 It also employs quantitative tools focused on spatial data and landscape analysis.